-The Master of Urban Design is a two-year post-professional program open to those with a professional degree in architecture (BArch, MArch) or landscape architecture (BLA, MLA) — and to others such as those with degrees in Urban Planning who have demonstrated design ability and experience — with a final year average of at least mid-B from the University of Toronto or its equivalent from a recognized university.
+The Master of Urban Design is a two-year post-professional program open to students with a professional degree in architecture (BArch, MArch) or landscape architecture (BLA, MLA) — and to others with degrees in related fields who have demonstrated design ability and experience — with a final year average of at least mid-B from the University of Toronto or its equivalent from a recognized university.

 URD 1011Y: Urban Design Studio

 URD 1021H: Urban Design Computation

 URD1041H: Introduction to Urban Design Theory and Practice

 URD 2013Y: Urban Design Studio Options